Optimization and Problem Solving of Pandora FMS

 Disable binary replication

-If you have configured a Pandora FMS HA system, the binary replication is necessary.
+If you configured a Pandora FMS HA system, the binary replication is necessary.
 This recommendation is only valid if you have a single Pandora FMS server.

 It is enabled by default on most GNU/Linux distros.
 To disable it, edit the my.cnf file, usually in /etc/my.cnf and comment the following lines: